Articles

 What does DEI mean in the workplace?

-DEI (an acronym for diversity, equity and inclusion) refers to the workplace initiatives and trainings that support the representation of different groups within a workplace.
-These groups can representdiverse groups of people based on race and ethnicity, sexual and gender orientation, differently abled bodies, age, religion, and more.
-Dr. Saska describes the practice as “bringing social justice into capitalist systems like the workplace.
-It’s about how to make organizations more ethical, more accountable, and more just-oriented at a fundamental level.”
+DEI (diversity, equity and inclusion) refers to the workplace initiatives and trainings that support the representation of different groups within a workplace.
+These groups can represent diverse groups of people based on race and ethnicity, sexual and gender orientation, differently abled bodies, age, religion and more.
+Saska describes the practice as “bringing social justice into capitalist systems like the workplace.
+It’s about how to make organizations more ethical, more accountable and more just-oriented at a fundamental level.”

-What are some areas that technology fields are doing well in terms of DEI?
+What tech is doing well in terms of DEI

-While there’s certainly room for improvement, Dr. Saska has seen areas where great strides have been made to implement diversity and inclusion practices into tech.
-One that she highlights is data collection and the inclusion of DEI-sentiment-related questions as well as demographic-based questions to better speak to diverse sets of identities.
+One area that Saska highlights as doing well is data collection and the inclusion of DEI-sentiment-related questions as well as demographic-based questions to better speak to diverse sets of identities.
 Data collection has become more holistic and intersectional, which better represents the diverse identities of those in the workforce.
 More choices for how to identify oneself and the ability to opt out in terms of self-identification in data collection have made it a more inclusive and representative practice.

 What is the next big improvement needed in tech when it comes to DEI?